lockejan/ansible-workstation-setup/README.md

 If you want to change and test the setup you can do that by using [vagrant](https://www.vagrantup.com/downloads.html).

 For vagrant you also need virtualBox (or another provider but then you also have to change the used vagrantBox).
 On Fedora/RHEL you first need to enable [rpm-fusion](https://rpmfusion.org/) for that.
-Debian-based already has it in it's packages.

-`sudo apt install vagrant virtualbox`

 `sudo dnf install vagrant VirtualBox`